amoilanen/jsAspect/README.md

 ```
 Wil match for: setTarget, getTarget, printAllTargets.
 ### The `context` parameter
 The `context` parameter is passed to all advices.
-It provides information about the adviced method itself and the object/constructor the aspect was applied to.
+It provides information about the advised method itself and the object/constructor the aspect was applied to.
 Also it contains API to control the execution of the method to which the advice was applied.
 This is useful, for example, if you're building a logger aspect.

 Usage: